 Autumn is one of the best times of year to enjoy a camping, caravan or glamping holiday in Dorset.
 The scenery looks spectacular as the trees change colour and there are fewer people at popular attractions, so you’ll have the freedom to explore in peace.

-At South Lytchett Manor we open until mid-December, so there is plenty of opportunity to enjoy an off-peak break.
+At South Lytchett Manor we open until early January, so there is plenty of opportunity to enjoy an off-peak break.
 From our convenient location near Poole, you can enjoy the Jurassic Coast in all its glory as well as pretty towns and villages throughout the Dorset countryside.

 There really is so much to see and do in Dorset during autumn, you’ll be spoilt for choice when deciding how to spend your days.
 Here we list just some of the reasons to visit during September, October or November to inspire you to pay us a visit at quieter times of year.